Influence of higher order electron-phonon interaction on the electron-related lattice thermal properties of 2d Dirac crystal: Methodology

 \section{Methodology}

 To compute the phonon scattering rate we must first write the interaction Hamiltonian of the e-ph coupling process.
-The interaction Hamiltonian of a 2D Dirac crystal for the 3-particle e-ph coupling process is equal to \cite{jishi2013feynman,taylor2002quantum}:
+The interaction Hamiltonian of a 2D Dirac crystal for the 3-particle e-ph coupling process for in-plane phonons is equal to \cite{jishi2013feynman,taylor2002quantum}:

 where the $\pm$ sign respectively indicates the 3-particle phonon creation and annihilation processes shown in Fig.~\ref{Figure1}(a).
 The variable $m$ is the mass of the atom, $\phi_s(q)$ is the screening potential, and $\textbf{k}$ and $\textbf{k}''$ are the wave vectors of the created and annihilated electrons respectively.
 Furthermore, the fermionic and bosonic creation and annihilation operators are written as $c$, $c^{\dagger}$, and $b$, $b^{\dagger}$ respectively.
-Further on, the variable $\omega_\textbf{q}$ is the phonons frequency derived using the Komatsu relation \cite{alofi2014theory}, and $E_{k''}$, $E_{k}$ are the energy of the created and annihilated electrons respectively.
+Further on, the variable $\omega_\textbf{q}$ is the phonons frequency derived using the Komatsu relation \cite{komatsu1951theory,alofi2014theory}, and $E_{k''}$, $E_{k}$ are the energy of the created and annihilated electrons respectively.
 The energy of acoustic phonons and electrons in 2D Dirac crystals can be written as follow:

 where $c$ is the phonon velocity and $\mathrm{v}_{\textbf{F}}$ is the Fermi velocity written in energy units.
 By knowing the Hamiltonian of the e-ph interaction process we can derive the transition rate of the interaction \cite{jishi2013feynman,taylor2002quantum}.
 The transition rate for the EP-E* process is: